The-Balance-FFXIV/balance-static/content/jobs/ranged/dancer/basic-guide.md

 This will place Closed Position on the party member who is in that slot based on how you have your party list sorted.
 When using macros, there is an inherent delay that is caused by the macro in using the oGCD ability.
 Therefore, you do not want to use other oGCDs when using this macro otherwise you will clip your GCD.
 The alternative to using a macro would be to select the party member and manually use the Closed Position ability.
 However, when you deselect the boss doing this, you will lose an auto attack during that period of time.
 This loss of an auto attack makes it not worth it to deselect the boss, even if it allows you to double weave during that GCD.

 What this all means is that there is a delay of approximately seven seconds from when you hit Ending and remove the Standard Finish buffs from your original partner to when Standard Finish gets applied to your new partner.
 That is seven seconds where your partner does not have the 5% damage buff and your partner does not have the Esprit generation buff.
-If doing a planned Dance Partner swap, you should consider whether this loss of the damage buff and loss of the Esprit buff for 7 seconds is worth giving a different party member the buff.
+If doing a planned Dance Partner swap, you should consider whether this loss of the damage buff and loss of the Esprit buff for seven seconds is worth giving a different party member the buff.

-With the current balance of jobs in 5.2, I would only ever consider doing planned Dance Partner swaps if you have one DPS who does high overall damage but not great damage in Devilment window and another DPS who does great burst damage under Devilment but is low in overall damage while the 3rd DPS is mediocre in both.
+With the balance of jobs in 5.2, I would only ever consider doing planned Dance Partner swaps if you have one DPS who does high overall damage but not great damage in Devilment window and another DPS who does great burst damage under Devilment but is low in overall damage while the 3rd DPS is mediocre in both.
 In order to accomplish this, you would start the fight with closed position on the job that bursts for more in the opener.
 Then, on the Standard Step that occurs after Devilment wears off, switch to the partner who does more overall damage but does not burst as well.
 On the Standard Step that happens before the next Devilment, switch back to the high bursting DPS.
 Overall, this would require swapping partners every minute on the Standard Steps before and after Devilment.
 However, this would mean you are losing the esprit generation for your partner for seven seconds every minute and no DPS has the 5% damage up buff for seven seconds every minute.
 You have to be certain that the DPS that is gained by having Devilment on the higher bursting job is worth the loss of the Standard Finish buff for this amount of time.
-In the current state of jobs in 5.2, the only party DPS composition I would consider doing this dance swap would be if the DPS jobs were DNC, NIN, BLM, and the 4th is either DRG, RDM, BRD, or MCH.
+In the state of jobs in 5.2, the only party DPS composition I would consider doing this dance swap would be if the DPS jobs were DNC, NIN, BLM, and the 4th is either DRG, RDM, BRD, or MCH.
 In this case, I may consider partnering the NIN during Devilment while switching to the BLM in the off-Devilment windows.
 Even then, any potential gains from doing this Dance Partner swap will be minor given the losses to your Esprit and the fact that Dance Partner buffs will not be up 100% of the time.

 If your Dance Partner dies during a fight, it is very important to swap to a living partner as soon as you can, especially if Devilment is about to come up.
 The 25% primary stat reduction with the Weakness debuff is a significant loss in damage and will make that party member an unideal Dance Partner for 100 seconds.
-Once their Weakness debuff wears off, figure out an ideal time in your rotation to repartner them in order to be buffing the strongest partner possible.
+Once their Weakness debuff wears off, figure out an ideal time in your rotation to re-partner them in order to be buffing the strongest partner possible.

 - - -